TUDelft-CITG/MUDE/book/risk-evaluation/decision.md

 Cross-section of excavation near a river.
 Hashed area indicates the clay layer, which is underlain by sand.
 The water pressure is given by $h$ and is directly related to the river level (Figure {numref}`example-river-excavation`).
 ```

-The effect of a drainage system in the construction site (see Figure 3.6) on the groundwater levels has been reviewed using groundwater flow calculations.
+The effect of a drainage system in the construction site (see {numref}`example-river-excavation`) on the groundwater levels has been reviewed using groundwater flow calculations.
 It appears that it reduces the mean value of the maximum water levels to $\mu _{h}$ = 3.52m and the standard deviation remains the same.
 In this case the failure probability is reduced to 0.04.
 Such a drainage system costs €150,000.

 The flooding of the construction site will result in estimated damages of €5,000,000, and the designer of the construction site is faced with the choice whether drainage facility is a worthwhile investment.
 To provide insight, the decision problem is illustrated with a decision tree, but first the set of actions, circumstances and outcomes are defined: